mattgallagher92/library-book-tracker/README.md

 ## Development roadmap

-- Set up the email service to "send" notification emails (mock implementation that just logs to console)
 - Implement book returns in the loans service
 - Publish book returned events from the loans service
 - Set up the book inventory service to listen for book returned events and publish low bin capacity notifications